tkaczmarzyk/specification-arg-resolver/README.md

   "age": 18
 }
 ```
-as `select c from Customers c where c.lastName = 'Simpson' and c.age >= 18`
+as `select c from Customers c where c.lastName = 'Simpson' and c.age = 18`

-Nested object suppots in json.
+Nested object supports in json.
 You should specify full path to node from root element dividing nodes by `.`

 ```java
   @PostMapping("/customers/find")